 Richmond Food Security Society took over the Fruit Recovery Program and has continued collecting unused fruit from Richmond fruit tree owners over the past several years.

-If you’d like to volunteer with the Fruit Recovery Program please fill out a volunteer application.
+If you’d like to volunteer with the Fruit Recovery Program please visit our current volunteer opportunities page for more information.

 If you are a fruit owner please fill out the form below to have your fruit added to our list of potential picks.